Make-up Specialist Level 2

 - Secure English is important when preparing a CV or a business proposal or when advertising/marketing your business

-- Normally, you will require a minimum of 4 GCSEs at grade 3 (grade D) or above
+- Ideally, you will require a minimum of 4 GCSEs at grade 3 (grade D) or above.

 Students are required to buy a uniform and a basic set of equipment.
 To help keep costs to a minimum, these items are available to buy through UCB.
 If you have any concerns about the cost of the uniform, please discuss this at your interview as we may be able to help.